 If you’re doing Adelaide on a (tight) budget, organize a group of fellow wino backpackers and split the cost of the car.
 I suggest starting with this company when looking for a driver.

 Honestly, no matter which region you choose to go wine tasting in, you’ll be right!
-For a comprehensive map of all the wineries around Adelaide, look here.
+There are so many wineries in Adelaide that it’s easy to spot the best ones.
 If you end up in the Mclaren Vale, I definitely suggest visiting Coriole Vineyards and saying hello to Velvet!

 Off the Beaten Path in Adelaide (More Awesome Things to do in Adelaide)